-In the above example, I plugged in the ASIN for Monopoly’s Stranger Things Edition.
+In the above example, I plugged in an ASIN for Pool Tubes.

-We can see that this product ranks for the terms ‘stranger things, ‘stranger things merchandise’, and even ‘monopoly fortnite’.
-It ranks for 111 other keyword phrases, as well.
+We can see that this product ranks for terms such as “pool floats adult size” and “tubes for floating river”.
+It also ranks for 858 other keyword phrases.

 If I were to sell a similar product, I might try to rank for comparable keywords.

 3. Use an Amazon keyword research tool to generate similar terms

 In addition to reverse-ASIN lookups, we can come up with great keywords just by entering phrases into an Amazon keyword research tool.